LCottin/LeonardOS/dev/kernel/core/syscall/README.md

-# This directory intend to provide syscalls to user applications
+# This directory intends to provide syscalls to user applications